 So how does water get into the tank?

-A tank which is not full has some air content – that air contains water vapor which condenses to form water droplets on the side of the tank.
+A tank which is not full has some air content – that air contains water vapour which condenses to form water droplets on the side of the tank.
 These droplets fall into the diesel fuel and sink because water is heavier than diesel.
 Over time this water builds up.
 All fuel that you buy contains some water and when the diesel saturation point is reached (think here about putting sugar in tea- you can get about 2-3 spoons to dissolve then any further sugar will simply fall to the bottom of your mug),the excess water over the saturation point will fall as free water to the bottom of your tank.